Icyviolet23/Icyviolet23/README.md

 ## About Me

 Hi!
-I'm Tze Hng, currently an Electrical and Computer Engineering Undergraduate @ Carnegie Mellon University.
+I'm Tze Hng, currently a Computer Science Undergraduate @ Carnegie Mellon University.
 I am passionate about technology and finance and I enjoy building cool applications!

 - 🌱 I’m currently learning **React, Typescript, Data Structures and Algorithms**
 - 🔭 I’m currently working on an **Automated Testing Framework for Android Applications using Espresso**